 Of all the provinces in Canada, Ontario is arguably the most feasible for launching and maintaining a successful business.
 The diverse and well-established economic scene allows companies to grow quickly, and government programs such as the Southwestern Ontario Development Fund (SWODF) and Eastern Ontario Development Fund (EDOF) can help offset a portion of expenses for strategic development projects.

-In response to COVID-19, the fourth intake period for both streams of SWODF/EODF opens from October 19, 2020 until December 1, 2020.
+In response to COVID-19, the fifth intake period for both streams of SWODF/EODF opens from January 20, 2021 until March 4, 2021.

 About SWODF/EODF Government Funding

 Via two separate streams, the Community Economic Development Stream and the Business Stream, the Southwestern Ontario Development Fund (SWODF) and the Eastern Ontario Development Fund (EODF) provide support for businesses, municipalities, and not-for-profit organizations that are investing in infrastructure or implementing strategies to advance regional priorities in southwestern and eastern Ontario.

 Please contact the Mentor Works team of government funding planners to get started on the application for your upcoming SWODF/EODF project.

 To be a competitive candidate for funding via the Business Stream of the Southwestern and Eastern Ontario Development Funds, businesses need to align under the eligibility criteria and meet regional qualifications: